-When most people hear GT they just assume “oh it’s a V8”.
+Often when someone hears the term "GT" they correlate this with a V8 engine.
 While this is true, there is a more meaningful description of this term that many might not know about.

-With present-day GT Mustangs they are still being produced with the 5.0L Coyote V8 with options to increased to a 5.2L Voodoo V8 (GT350) and the Supercharged flat-plane-crank V8 (GT500).
-Progression is continually increasing with the Mustang GT line with the 2020 GT500 estimating to exceed over 700HP and 600 ft/lbs of torque.
+Progression is continually increasing with the Mustang GT line with the 2020 Ford Mustang GT500 having 760HP and 625 ft/lbs of torque.
 This is to ensure that it maintains the Gran Touring name of providing exceptional performance and comfort.

 The term "GT" has been such an influential term with not only Mustangs but with any vehicle that came equipped for both long-distance and high-speed cruising.
 The "Gran Turismo" or "Gran Touring" vehicles are a game-changer in the vehicle world and we don't see them going away any time soon.